motey/micropython-DRV8825-driver/README.md

 ### synchronous example 1

-A very basic example, that makes the motor turn two clockwise revolutions in approximately 0.5 seconds The motor will run in [full step mode](https://www.youtube.com/watch?v=dmk6zIkj7WM).
+A very basic example, that makes the motor turn three steps clockwise and afterwards two clockwise revolutions in approximately 0.5 seconds
+The motor will run in [full step mode](https://www.youtube.com/watch?v=dmk6zIkj7WM).

 ```python